Mutations of splitting maximal modifying modules: The case of reflexive polygons: Mutations of dimer models and splitting MM generators

 By the splitting theorem \cite[Theorem~4.6]{DWZ}, every QP $(Q,W)$ is decomposed as a direct sum of a trivial QP $(Q_{\rm triv}, W_{\rm triv})$ and a reduced QP $(Q_{\rm red}, W_{\rm red})$:

 up to right equivalence where $Q_0=(Q_{\rm triv})_0=(Q_{\rm red})_0$, $Q_1=(Q_{\rm triv})_1\sqcup(Q_{\rm red})_1$, and $W=W_{\rm triv}+W_{\rm red}$.

 Now we start to introduce the mutation of QPs (see also \cite[Section~5]{DWZ}, \cite[subsection~1.2]{BIRS} for more details).
 Let $(Q, W)$ be a QP.
-Firstly, we define $(Q^\prime, W^\prime)=\widetilde{\mu_k}(Q, W)$ by the procedure below for each vertex $k$ not lying on a $2$-cycle.
+First, we define $(Q^\prime, W^\prime)=\widetilde{\mu_k}(Q, W)$ by the procedure below for each vertex $k$ not lying on a $2$-cycle.

 Since a potential is defined as an element in $KQ_{\mathrm{cyc}}$, we may assume that no cycles in $W$ start at $k$.

 \begin{itemize} \item [(A)] $Q^\prime$ is a quiver obtained from $Q$ as follows.
 Fix a vertex $k\in Q_0$ not lying on a $2$-cycle. \begin{itemize} \item [(A-1)] For each pair of arrows $a: i\rightarrow k$ and $b: k\rightarrow j$ in $Q_1$, we add a new arrow $ab: i\rightarrow j$. \item [(A-2)] Replace each arrow $a: i\rightarrow k \in Q_1$ by a new arrow $a^*: k\rightarrow i$. \item [(A-3)] Replace each arrow $b: k\rightarrow j \in Q_1$ by a new arrow $b^*: j\rightarrow k$. \end{itemize}